xjkbro/react-scrimba/README.md

 ## States
 * This is the most important thing about learning React.
-* State is the date that a component maintains.
+* State is the data that a component maintains.
 The data can change it's value.
 Similar to passing a parameter by reference or even pointers.
 * **To use states the component must be a class based component.**
 * States must be initialized in a *class* based components constructor.
     - ex.
 Example class component